msx752/RiotGamesApi.AspNetCore/RiotCaller.AspNetCore/readme.txt

-# Configuration Startup.cs
+# API Wrapper Configuration
-- add reference 'using RiotGamesApi.AspNetCore.Extensions;' To Startup.cs
+- add reference 'using RiotGamesApi.AspNetCore.Extensions;' to begining of the Startup.cs
-- configure 'ConfigureServices' method as mentioned in wiki
+- add 'services.AddLeagueOfLegendsApi("RiotApiKey");' to end of the ConfigureServices() method which contains in Startup.cs
 - determine your RiotApiKey in Startup.cs
-- configure 'Configure' method as mentioned in wiki
+- add ' app.UseRiotGamesApi();' to end of the Configure() method which contains in Startup.cs
-- prefers to using with services [DI]
+- default settings Caching:disable, RateLimiting:enable,

-- IMPORTANT NOTICE: web-server setting must be "full-trust" for System.Reflection
+- IMPORTANT NOTICE: web-server setting must be "full-trust" for accessing to 'System.Reflection' when you published the web-site-project

 # RiotGamesApi.AspNetCore Wiki
 	- https://github.com/msx752/RiotGamesApi.AspNetCore/wiki